peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 ```

 For the sake of the guideline, I'll split the steps, so it's easier to follow and adjust.
-Login to the instance is become root:
+Log in to the instance and become root:

 ```bash
 ssh $IP